 Five-step structural audit:

-1. Check macro-structure: Does the primary query answer appear in the first 150 words?
+Check macro-structure: Does the primary query answer appear in the first 150 words?
 Is there a clear H1/H2/H3 hierarchy?
+(68.7% of cited pages use strict heading hierarchy — if yours doesn't, fix this first.)

-3. Check micro-structure: Does each H2 open with a bold declarative claim?
+Check micro-structure: Does each H2 open with a bold declarative claim?
 Is there an FAQ section with search-query formatted questions and standalone answers?
+Are there 5–7 statistics in the first 500 words?

 The GEO-16 study (Kumar et al., 2025) found that pages with G≥0.70 and ≥12 passing pillar scores achieved 78% cross-engine citation rates.
 Pages below the quality threshold dropped sharply.
 The pillar audit is the structural equivalent of the GEO-16 scoring system applied to any page.